plewis/plewis.github.io/phylogenetics/hw-mcmc.md

     python3 hw7.py 0.05

-The _hw7.py_ script will compute the log-likelihood, log-prior-density, and log-posterior-kernel for the supplied edge length (0.05 in the example above).
+The _hw7.py_ script will compute the log-likelihood, log-prior-density, and log-posterior-kernel for the supplied edge length (i.e. the 0.05 in `python3 hw7.py 0.05`).

     import math, random, sys